PeopleForBikes/PeopleForBikes.github.io/content/language-tooling-guidelines.md

 They are respectively used for the following use cases:

-- Projects dealing with data science must be written in Python.
+- Projects dealing with data science or GIS must be written in Python.
 - All other projects must be written in Rust.

 ## General Concepts